kapsner/docker_images/README.md

 - When you deploy a shiny app, it will be accessible via [`localhost:3838`](http://localhost:3838).

+- The [tag of the images](https://hub.docker.com/repository/docker/joundso/rdsc_rstudio_j/tags?page=1&ordering=last_updated) corresponds to the current R version.
+The R version im an image with the tag `4.1.2` is (of course) `R 4.1.2`.
+This also holds for sub-tags like `4.1.2.9001` where some changes in the image like different installed R packages might be the reason for the sub tag but the R version is still `4.1.2`.
+(Hint: All tags starting with `0.*.*` do not match this criteria)

 ## More Infos

 - About RStudio Server: <https://www.rstudio.com/products/rstudio/download-server/>